ulivz/usync/README.md

 });
 ```

-Besides, Usync also initializes some values:
+In addition, Usync initializes some values for the `root state`:

 attribute | description
 ---|---